Medication Search: Cyklokapron

 What form(s) does this medication come in?

-Each white, film coated, capsule shaped tablet with CY engraved in arcs contains 500 mg tranexamic acid.
+Each white, film-coated, capsule-shaped tablet with "CY" engraved in arcs contains 500 mg tranexamic acid.
 Nonmedicinal ingredients: cellulose microcrystalline, colloidal silica anhydrous, hydroxypropylcel, magnesium stearate, povidone, talcum.
-The tablets are coated with Eudragit, magnesium stearate, PEG 8000, talcum and titanium dioxide.
+The tablets are coated with Eudragit E, magnesium stearate, PEG 8000, talcum, titanium dioxide, and vanillin.

 How should I use this medication?

 The usual adult dose of tranexamic acid is 2 to 3 tablets (1,000 mg to 1,500 mg) taken 2 to 3 times daily, depending on the condition being treated.
 The length of time that you will take this medication is determined by the condition being treated.

 The dose of tranexamic acid for children is based on body weight.
 The recommended dose is 25 mg per kilogram of body weight taken 2 to 3 times a day.

 If this medication is being used to prevent or reduce bleeding during dental surgery, the dose is usually calculated based on body weight.